renovatebot/renovate/docs/usage/configuration-options.md

 Renovate only performs `configMigration` on `.json` and `.json5` files.

 We're adding new features to Renovate bot often.
-Often you can keep using your Renovate config and benefit from the new features right away.
+Often you can keep using your Renovate config and use the new features right away.
 But sometimes you need to update your Renovate configuration.
 To help you with this, Renovate will create config migration pull requests, when you enable `configMigration`.